villevli/UnityExtensions/README.md

 Collection of small extensions, utils and property attributes.

 - [SingleLineAttribute](Runtime/PropertyAttributes/SingleLineAttribute.cs) - Draw a serialized field on a single line even if it's a struct with multiple fields
+- [EnumDropdownAttribute](Runtime/PropertyAttributes/EnumDropdownAttribute.cs) - Draw a string or int field as an enum dropdown

 See [sample scripts](Samples~/Scripts)